wilmoore/frontend-packagers/readme.md

 Wraps non-amd code on the fly
 ------------------------------------------------------------

+*[volo][volo]* seems to be the only player in this space.
+I also like that this is completely optional.

  component    0 |  jam         0 |  volo      ✓✓✓
 :---------------|:---------------|:---------------
  ./components   | ./jam          | ./